Skip to main content

 PropertyDefaultDescription

-rejectedActionrejectWorkflow action to execute when removing the item
+rejectedActionrejectWorkflow action to execute when removing the item (used by rejected)

-rejectedStatusrejectedTarget status value after the action executes
+rejectedStatusrejectedTarget status after the action executes; also the status that hide filters on

 rejectedResolutioninvalidResolution value set on the work item